Unique Review Criteria - CAPCaT

-- Responsiveness to the CAPCaT/NIH areas of interest: Is the project designed to accelerate the refinement and clinical testing of point of care technologies for heart, lung, blood, and sleep disorders?
+- Responsiveness to the CAPCaT/NIH Areas of Interest: Is the project designed to accelerate the refinement and clinical testing of point of care technologies for heart, lung, blood, and sleep disorders?
 Is the project designed to improve the diagnosis, monitoring, prevention and management of heart, lung, blood, and sleep disorders or other related symptoms that may incorporate complementary and integrative health approaches?
 Does the project address one of the areas of special focus identified above?
 Does the technology under development include one or more of the desirable characteristics mentioned above that will accelerate rapid adoption into clinical practice?

 - Technology Performance: Reviewers will be asked to review the Technology Performance Criteria above.
 Is the project at a “late stage” of development (defined as ready for clinical validation or prototype refinement)?
 Projects proposing prototype development or preclinical studies are not in scope.
 Later-stage technologies that are closer to deployment will be given priority.

 - Feasibility: Does the scientific team have the transdisciplinary expertise to move the project forward (i.e., engineering, usability testing, behavioral aspects of health, clinician engagement, statistical expertise)?
-Are all human subject regulatory procedures (approved IRB protocol, human subjects training complete, project registered as a clinical trial) complete so that the project can start in a timely way?
+Are all human subject regulatory procedures (approved IRB protocol, current human subjects training certification, project registered as a clinical trial) complete so that the project can start in a timely way?
 Is it highly likely that the proposed science can be accomplished with the funding and time allotted?

 - Innovation: Does the proposed technology have the potential to transform patient outcomes or how patient care is delivered? (i.e., a new POC that enables diagnosis/treatment in the home of a patient who would otherwise have had to go to the clinic or hospital for the diagnosis/treatment?)

-- Consumer costs and commercialization strategy: What is the commercialization strategy?
-Does the strategy have the potential to reduce healthcare costs for patients and/or payors
+- Consumer Costs and Commercialization Strategy: What is the commercialization strategy?
+Does the strategy have the potential to reduce healthcare costs for patients and/or payors?

 - Environment: Do the study team and/or company have an environment that is conducive for success?
 Has there been outside investment in the company?